 4 – Invest in your career

 Before anything else, allow me to open this advice with a very important statement: CISSP IS HARD.
 CISSP IS NOT IMPOSSIBLE.
-Before I took the CISSP exam around 4 years ago, I was one of the guys who would bow when meeting a CISSP, until I achieved it myself.
+Before I took the CISSP exam almos a decade ago, I was one of the guys who would bow when meeting a CISSP, until I achieved it myself.
 The general perception is: everyone that takes the exam comes back home 99.9% sure they FAILED.
-So did I. And so did every friend of mine after the exam, and ALL OF THEM, MYSELF INCLUDED, PASSED.
+So did I. And so did every friend of mine after the exam, and ALL OF THEM, MYSELF INCLUDED, WERE SUCCESSFUL.

-That said, my personal recommendation is: Go for CISSP or any other certification/graduation in your area deemed hard.
-For example, you can go for a Masters degree in Information Technology.
+That said, my personal recommendation is: Go for CISSP or any other certification/graduation in your area, even if deemed hard.
+Preparation is key, but there’s plenty of valuable resources to study online.
 Just don’t make the matter bigger than it actually is.

-PS: For those convinced to write about Infosec/RM/Compliance Jobs/Career, I’m more than open to publish your article here.
+PS: For those convinced to write about Infosec/RM/Compliance, I’m more than open to publish your article in my blog.

 5 – Consider becoming an expatriate